adamhatton/pp1-wedding-band/README.md

 </details>

 -	‘The Band’ page is set to only show 1 image on smaller screen sizes so as not to overcrowd the information.
-On larger screens, another image is added to fill the space (see below screenshots)
+On larger screens, another image is added to fill the space (see below screenshots):

 <details><summary>Responsive images</summary>